Current Projects

 Despite these general decision patterns, there are also individual differences in discounting and risk tolerance.
 We are interested in understanding who discounts the future more?
 Who takes more risks?
 How do past environments (like childhood SES or adversity) relate to current decision patterns?
 How do individual differences in discounting and risk tolerance relate to important real-world behaviors such as financial attitudes, environmentally friendly behaviors, moral judgment, and substance use?

-Beyond describing, explaining, and predicting impulsive and risky choices, we also want to understand what factors influence impulsive and risky choices.
-More specifically, addressing factors that influence impulsive and risky choices will help us understand why people give into immediate temptations or display risk aversion.
+Beyond describing, explaining, and predicting impulsive and risky choices, we also want to understand what factors influence, mitigate, or encourage impulsive, impatient, and risky choices.
+More specifically, addressing factors that influence impulsive and risky choices will help us understand why people give into immediate temptations, convenience, or display risk aversion.
 Understanding what influences impulsive and risky choices will also help us facilitate adaptive and/or more successful decision-making.

 PEDL’s Home Page